NeuromatchAcademy/course-content/projects/README.md

  - C zones — Late — 4h after content

 ## **Your schedule**
-Your project time can be
+There are fourteen Project days, falling between the fifteen content days.
+Your project time can be:
-- A zones — Early — 4h before content
+- TimeZones 1A, 2A, 3A: Project Day 2 is the morning of course Day 3
-- B zones — Split — 2h before and after
+- TimeZones 1B, 2B, 3B: Project Day 2 is partly the afternoon of Course Day 2, and partly the morning of Course Day 3.
-- C zones — Late — 4h after content
+- TimeZones 1C, 2C, 3C: Project Day 2 is the afternoon of Course Day 2.

 You need to check with your TA and communicate with your mentors and TAs to make sure you have coordinated when you are meeting!